btjanaka/dance-old/README.md

      the trivalent nitrogen - the Wiberg bond order, bond length, and element of each bond
 2. Use PLOTHIST mode to visualize the Wiberg bond orders from the previous step.
    This requires the `output-tri-n-data.csv` file from the FILTER step.
+This step ultimately outputs the following file:
+   - `output-histogram.pdf`: a PDF file holding histograms of the bond orders in every output-tri-n-data.csv file you pass in, as well as a histogram of the bond orders in all files combined (put on one plot together)
 3. Use SELECT mode to make a final selection of molecules.
 This mode takes in all the molecules, sorts them again by Wiberg bond order, splits them into several bins, and selects the smallest molecules from each bin.
 This requires the `output-mols.smi` and `output-tri-n-data.csv` from the FILTER step.

-*note: Only FILTER mode has been fully implemented so far.
-PLOTHIST mode and SELECT mode coming soon*
+*note: SELECT mode coming soon*

 ## Usage